- 8 Days

 - 8 days Intermediate Car Rental with unlimited mileage (Toyota Corolla or similar)

 - Customized Self-Drive Roadbook (Digital version)

-- 1 night standard accommodations in Sun Peaks
+- 1 night moderate accommodations in Sun Peaks

 - Shared Vancouver - Hop-on / Hop-off Trolley Tour